 Mouth swab specimens which are dried usually have enough detectable DNA for months at room temperature.
 Some other kinds of dried samples also last a long time.
 Fingernail samples last a long time.
 However, many other kinds of samples degrade quickly.

 Human tissues preserved in formalin / formaldehyde present a problem in that the chemicals damage the DNA and interfere with the process in the laboratory which tries to replicate / amplify the DNA.

 We have obtained a DNA profile from tissue removed during surgery, but it is best to get the tissue to us reasonably quickly, not months later and poorly stored.

 It is best to (1) dry specimens which have any moisture, and (2) store specimens in a cool place, for example in a refrigerator at temperatures around 4C or 40F, but without condensation, e.g., in clean paper storage.

 It is possible to get DNA from long dead people, but the cost can run into the thousands to millions of dollars.
-For example, DNA has been recovered from ancient animals.
-It was expensive and time consuming.
+For example, DNA has been recovered from ancient animals, such as from the inside of a well preserved tooth of Neanderthals.
+It was very expensive, delicate, and time consuming.
+Of course, many times attempts have failed for ancient animals.
 That's beyond the scope of this website.

 Here we are talking about the costs to extract DNA commercially for consumers, and using standard equipment and chemicals for routine tests at reasonable costs to individuals.
 If you have a very high value case but an exceptionally poor source of DNA, then you can still talk with us, preferably as soon as possible.